NUIGhackyhour/NUIGhackyhour.github.io/index.md

 title: Home
 ---
 ## Project description
-This is a *self-learning* project in which I aim to understand HTML, CSS, and Jekyll (a static site generator written in ruby) at a sufficient level to be able to create and maintain a personal blog and the [hh-nuig](https://nuighackyhour.github.io/ "hh-nuig webpage") webpage (containing blog posts, documentation, and tutorial).
+Welcome to the HH webstite.
+A *self-learning* project run by some geeky microbiologist in which we aim to understand HTML, CSS, and Jekyll (a static site generator written in ruby) at a sufficient level to be able to create and maintain a site for succesful collaborations within the microbiology department.
+The [hh-nuig](https://nuighackyhour.github.io/ "hh-nuig webpage") webpage will contain blog posts, documentation, and tutorials useful for the people in microbiology NUIG.

-I will dedicate a maximum of 10 hours a week to this project and I aim to have the following tasks completed by <2019-04-30 Tue>.
+We aim to develop a usable and complete site by <2019-04-30 Tue>.

 ## Collaboration
 Being learning the objective of this project any form of constructive